19platta/misguided-the-game/README.md

 This project also requires pygame, which can be installed from https://www.pygame.org/wiki/GettingStarted

-Although not required to be able to run the game, the test framework for this project requires pytest, which can be found here https://docs.pytest.org/en/stable/getting-started.html
+Although not required to be able to run the game, the test framework for this project requires pytest, which can be found here https://docs.pytest.org/en/stable/getting-started.html.
+To run our tests, run the file `game_test.py` and ensure all tests pass.

 ## File Structure